 It is called Chris Langan it has a high IQ of more than 200 which is higher than any inventor or scientist, including Einstein, Galileo, Darwin, and so on.
 You could watch this video to know more information about this guy.

 we’re could not deny that IQ is an interesting factor in success.
 But it remains unuseful without having these 4 characteristics:

 - hard work

-Curiosity or interest: is fuel who driving a person or researcher.
+Curiosity or interest: is the fuel that drives a person or researcher.
 Discoveries are made by people who were interested in their domain.
-Curiosity is what makes people ask the right answers.
+Curiosity is what makes people ask for the right answers.

 Sometimes having a high IQ could ruin people by making them lazy and arrogant.

 Perseverance is the ability to continue to push against the pushbacks and not give up.
 It determines the mindset and the will of the person.

 There is no one stupid person in the world, society put them on a pedestal and values people who are good at mathematics.
 So there are many brilliant talents in different domains, arts, writing, philosophy, etc.

 Having this feeling of being stupid in math classes is due to wrong comparisons.
 There are other subjects to talk about later.
 But the majority of people are sick in math not because they can’t understand it, but because did not understand it well.